Ndamukong Suh: 2010 NFL draft

 Before the NFL draft, Suh signed with Maximum Sports Management and agent Roosevelt Barnes.
 This caused moderate concern for many teams who were hoping to draft him, as this was the same agent who represented Michael Crabtree.
-Crabtree was the longest 2009 NFL Draft first round contract hold out, waiting over six weeks into the NFL season before signing with the San Francisco 49ers.
+Crabtree was the longest 2009 NFL draft first round contract hold out, waiting over six weeks into the NFL season before signing with the San Francisco 49ers.

-Despite the concerns, Suh was selected second overall in the 2010 NFL Draft by the Detroit Lions, becoming the first defensive lineman selected by the team since Luther Elliss in 1995.
+Despite the concerns, Suh was selected in the first round with the second overall pick in the 2010 NFL draft by the Detroit Lions, becoming the first defensive lineman selected in the first round by the team since Luther Elliss in 1995.
 Suh was the highest selected Cornhusker defender since Neil Smith in 1988.

 Detroit Lions

-2010 season
+2010

 On August 3, Suh agreed to a five-year, $68 million contract with the Lions, including $40 million guaranteed.
-On September 12, Suh had his first sack against Chicago Bears quarterback Jay Cutler.
-On October 10, during a game against the St. Louis Rams, he recorded his first and only, as of 2021, career interception off Sam Bradford.
-Suh scored the first touchdown of his NFL career against the Washington Redskins on October 31, 2010, on a recovery of a Rex Grossman fumble.
+On September 12, Suh had his first sack on Chicago Bears quarterback Jay Cutler.
+On October 10 against the St. Louis Rams, Suh recorded his first and only NFL interception off Sam Bradford.
+Three weeks later, Suh scored the first touchdown of his NFL career against the Washington Redskins on a recovery of a Rex Grossman fumble.

 After an injury to Lions kicker Jason Hanson, the Lions had Suh attempt an extra point on November 7, 2010, against the New York Jets.
-However, Suh missed the extra point when the ball hit the right upright.
+However, he missed the extra point when the ball hit the right upright, and it proved to be costly since the Lions lost to the Jets 23–20 in overtime.

 For the 2010 season, Suh led the Lions, all rookies, and all defensive tackles in sacks with 10.
 He was picked as a starter for the Pro Bowl, becoming the first Lions rookie since Barry Sanders to be picked as a Pro Bowl starter.
-He missed the game, however, due to shoulder surgery.
-On January 25, 2011, Suh was named to the All-Pro Team.
-He was also named the Sporting News Rookie of the Year, the Pro Football Weekly and Pro Football Writers of America Rookie of the Year, the Pepsi NFL Rookie of the Year, and the AP Defensive Rookie of the Year.
-He was named to the NFL All-Rookie Team.
+However, Suh missed the game due to shoulder surgery.
+On January 25, 2011, he was named to the All-Pro Team.
+Suh was also named the Sporting News Rookie of the Year, the Pro Football Weekly and Pro Football Writers of America Rookie of the Year, the Pepsi NFL Rookie of the Year, and the AP Defensive Rookie of the Year.
+Suh was named to the NFL All-Rookie Team.
 He was ranked 51st by his fellow players on the NFL Top 100 Players of 2011.

 His rookie year saw the beginning of what would take Suh to a league record amount of fines for on-the-field behavior.
 He was fined $7,500 in a preseason game against the Cleveland Browns for a facemask of Jake Delhomme, fined $5,000 for using an opponent as leverage on a field goal in a week 9 game against the Jets, and fined $15,000 in a week 13 game against the Bears for unnecessary roughness against quarterback Jay Cutler.